Sanrax/flashcart-guides/docs/cart-guides/r4ds.md

     !!! info "Kernel Info"

-        Pico-Launcher is the game menu for the DS-Pico (an open source DS flashcart by the LNH team) and other supported carts.
+        Pico-Launcher is the game menu for the DSpico (an open source DS flashcart by the LNH team) and other supported carts.
 Combined with Pico-Loader, it can be used as a full kernel, and supports almost all retail DS games.
 It features a material-inspired user interface, and an extremely fast loader.

     !!! warning "Soft-Reset Not Supported"